 Have you ever thought about going back to school?
-It can impact your educational experience, career, and income just to name a few.
+It can impact your career, and income just to name a few.
 Although going back to school can be intimidating, taking the risk will benefit you in the long run.

 A big question to ask yourself: how will higher education change your future?